6 Ways Football Players Can Improve Performance

 #3 They Achieve Their Ideal Body Composition

-Every football player has to look and play his part on the field.
-Depending on the position, a player’s body composition can dictate how well he performs.
-For example, a linebacker and a running back aren’t able to switch positions and still perform optimally due to their body types.
-Body composition isn’t just about weight either; it’s about the amount of fat mass and lean mass each player has – which is greatly influenced by what they eat.
+Every football player has a role on the field based on position.
+Body composition can then dictate how well a player performs dependent on that position.
+For example, a linebacker and a running back are not able to switch positions and still perform optimally due to very different position specific body types.
+Simply put, body composition is the make-up of fat mass and lean mass within the body– which is greatly influenced by what an athlete eats.

-- Eat frequently - try for every 3 hours to increase your calorie and protein intake
+- Eat frequent snacks between meals to increase calorie and protein intake

 #4 They Eat Right to Reduce Injury and Promote Recovery

 Given the nature of the sport, football players’ bodies take a beating.
 Proper nutrition helps to keep players on the field longer - or return to the field faster if they get injured.
-When Percy Harvin had hip surgery, you bet that his nutrition, which was likely full of antioxidants and protein, helped him get back on the field to help his team.
+When Percy Harvin had hip surgery you bet that his nutrition, full of antioxidants and protein, helped him get back on the field.

-Antioxidants, which are primarily found in fruits and vegetables, reduce inflammation and fight off harmful molecules in our bodies that build up after intense exercise.
+Antioxidants, which are primarily found in fruits and vegetables, reduce inflammation and fight off harmful molecules in our bodies that can build up after intense exercise.
+Think rich, dark, vibrant colors when selecting fruits and vegetables.
 Some excellent sources of antioxidants include:

 - Whole grains

 - Spices (such as turmeric and ginger)

 It is important to stay consistent when it comes to meeting your body’s needs through nutrition.
 Consuming adequate protein and energy is necessary for muscle repair along with a proper sleep schedule and hydration techniques